TL;DR

 Error Analysis

-Our evaluation and manual error analysis revealed the following failure modes:
+Our evaluation and manual error analysis revealed three main failure modes for discrepancy detection:

 Getting Started

-The complete codebase for SciCoQA, including data collection, inference and evaluation scripts, is available on GitHub.
+The complete codebase for data collection, inference, and evaluation is on GitHub.

-Try out the SciCoQA discrepancy detection system interactively in our Hugging Face Space demo.
+Try discrepancy detection interactively in our Hugging Face Space demo.

 Example code for loading and exploring the SciCoQA dataset from Hugging Face.